 You may think of it as traditional contextual targeting, where ads are placed based on specific keywords present in the page’s content.
 The keywords used can be broad or specific, depending on the advertiser’s target audience.

+Like in the travel example mentioned earlier if a user is reading an article about “best travel destinations,” ads for flights or hotels may be placed on that page.
 While this method is relatively simple and effective, it may not always capture the full context of a page.
 For example, if an article mentions the word “apple,” it could refer to the fruit or the technology company.

 Category targeting is more advanced than keyword targeting and involves placing ads based on specific categories or topics.
 This method takes into account not only the keywords present on a page but also the overall theme or subject matter of the content.

 For instance, if a user is reading an article about “healthy eating,” ads for fitness classes or healthy meal delivery services may be placed on that page.
+This method allows for more accurate placement of ads and can be beneficial for advertisers looking to reach a specific audience with their products or services.

 Semantic targeting is the most advanced form of contextual targeting and involves using machine learning algorithms to understand the meaning and context behind words and phrases.